 People from all walks of life and all ages join our trips.
 We get a mix of couples, singles, families and friends, usually between 25 and 60 years of age.
 Some are physically challenged.
 Some are very active and some are not.
 Without exception everyone comes to have a good time and the variety of people and interests found on each trip makes it all the more fun.
 Our adventure consultants know that a primary consideration may be the mix of people on the trip, so we're happy to tell you who has signed up and help you choose a compatible group.
 ROW has taken people in their nineties on our trips.
 It's important that you're fit and active and choose an appropriate trip.

 July and August are considered Croatia’s ‘season’.
 It is summer during that time, and tourism is in full swing.
 The weather is hot, the sea is blue, and the coast is at its best.
 The only drawback is that it is the peak of tourist season.
 Everything is busy in Croatia this during the summer and the crowds can be overwhelming.
 The weather in Croatia varies from the north to the coast.
 The north has a Continental climate with temperatures averaging around 77 degrees Fahrenheit in August.
 The coastal areas have a Mediterranean climate and the temperature can reach as high as 100 degrees Fahrenheit.
-The weather in May, June, September, and October will be milder, but some businesses may be closed.
+The weather in May, June, September, and October will be milder, and the islands tand towns are way less crowded, we choose these months for or tours for this reason.

 As long as we are informed in advance of any food allergies or dietary needs, we can mostly accommodate for it.
 In some rare instances, where substitutions may not be locally available in Croatia, we may ask that you bring your own substitutions.